techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ![Creating a ClearDB database](https://cdn.auth0.com/blog/symfony-part-3/create-heroku-database.png)

 Heroku stores the environment files themselves.
 So, in order for your blog to use sensitive keys (such as the database table name, user, and password), you need to store them as environment keys.
-Previousl, you placed this in a `.env` file.
+Previously, you placed this in a `.env` file.

 The following is the structure of keys you are going to need: